-Six months after the onset of COVID-19 in the United States and the end is nowhere in sight.
+Two years after the onset of COVID-19 in the United States and we still don’t have a clear picture when we will be out of the woods.
 It is not a surprise that many of us are dealing with Pandemic Fatigue.
 It’s a very real feeling of exhaustion stemming from the effects of the pandemic on your life — from stay-at-home orders to the fear of getting sick to losing your job.
 Dealing with intense emotions, such as fear, anxiety, and loneliness day in and day out can wreak havoc on your energy levels.
 You may be feeling edgy or nervous, having trouble sleeping or focusing or lack motivation.
 Know that you are not alone.
 Here are some tips to help you cope.

 #1: Take care of yourself: When we are feeling drained by all of this and have so much on our minds, don’t forgot to take care for your physical and mental well-being.
 Make sure you are getting enough sleep and maintaining a nutritious diet.
 Though it may be difficult to drum up the motivation, exercising every day is important too.
 Doing these things will boost your energy, lift your mood, and strengthen your immune system.

 #2: Limit your news intake: It is a good idea to ensure you are up to date on the latest coronavirus information, however too much news can overload you with negative emotions and zap your energy.
 Take a break from the news for a day or two and see if you feel better.

 #3: Lower your stress: Focus on activities that lower your stress levels and bring calm.
 Whether that’s practicing meditation, playing with your pets or taking scenic pictures on a nature walk, anything that takes your mind off the pandemic can be helpful.